• Skip to primary navigation

 Hi there fellow evaluators.
 We’re Peter Rudiak-Gould and Rochelle Zorzi, evaluation consultants (and obsessive seekers of better ways to do things) at Cathexis Consulting in Toronto, Canada.
 We’d like to share a simple trick that makes Developmental Evaluation much easier and more productive.

 Developmental Evaluation sounds easy.
 Traditional evaluation is an exhaustively rehearsed dance routine, while Developmental Evaluation is just moving your body to the music.
 But when you try it, you may find yourself wishing for a choreographer!
 It’s hard to explain to a client exactly what Developmental Evaluation is.
 You can’t make any promises about the questions that will be answered or even the methods that will be used, because that will change and grow along with the program.
 You can’t even tell the program staff how much of their time the process will take.
-All of this may leave your client (and yourself!) asking: “Wait…what are we doing again?”
+All of this may leave your client (and yourself!) asking: “Wait…what are we doing again?”question mark

 We have found that one simple technique can go a long way in bringing some method to the madness.
 We call it the “Burning Question.”